How to Ask for and Receive Help

 • Examine your beliefs on receiving.
 For example:

-• Let those you trust know when you feel like you’re approaching the point of needing help or a step back.
+• Let those you trust know when you feel like you’re approaching the point of needing support or a step back.
 Give them time to prepare themselves so that they can be more effective when you do reach out.

 Make a List of Helpers